Lalengmawia Ralte

 Lalengmawia Ralte (born 17 October 2000), commonly known by the nickname Apuia, is an Indian professional footballer who plays as a midfielder for Indian Super League club Mohun Bagan and the India national team.

 Club career

 Youth career

-Apuia started playing football at the tender age of 6.
+Apuia started playing football at the age of 6.
 His first big break arrived when he was selected to play in his school team for the U14 Subroto Cup, an international inter-school football tournament that is held annually in New Delhi, India.
 He spent a couple of years at the Regional Sports Training Centre football academy in Kolasib, Mizoram and trained under HC Zarzoliana.

 In January 2016, he went to the trials for the 2017 Under-17 World Cup squad that took place in Mizoram and thus joined the AIFF Elite Academy, in Goa.

 Indian Arrows

 2017–18 season

 On 29 November 2017, Apuia was selected to play for the Indian Arrows, an All India Football Federation owned team that would consist of India under-20 players to give them playing time.
 He made his professional debut for the side on 23 February 2018, against his hometown club Aizawl.
 He started and played the full match as Indian Arrows lost 3–0.

 In his debut season, Apuia made three appearances, including one in the 2018 Indian Super Cup for the Arrows.